Gabrielarsluz/FastCRUD-issues-test/README.md

-# dho-public-testing
+# FastCRUD-issues-test"
-Hypha DHO Testing

-This repo is intended to store bugs and features created by people during DHO public testing.
+This repo is a test to implement issues as the FastCRUD report system.